nasa/cumulus-orca/website/docs/developer/research/research-deep-glacier-migration.md

 Migration should be a 2 step process- first retrieve the objects and then copy the objects to deep archive.

 - Retrieve all objects currently stored with Glacier Flexible Retrieval type using `Bulk Retrieval` which is the cheapest retrieval option.
 Bulk retrievals are typically completed within 5–12 hours.
 The prices are lowest among all retrieval rates - $0.025 per 1,000 requests.
+There should be an optional terraform variable that user will input while deploying.
+The input should be a list of granuleId/collectionId- if true, it will run a lambda to restore and migrate those relevant files.
 One option of bulk retrieval is to use python boto3 client for S3:

 ```python